 2PM_Carousel_Coverflow_2880x1920_4.jpg

 Very few kids come back from a family vacation with a driver’s license in hand.
 With help from a veteran naturalist, young explorers will learn how to steer one of the sturdy, rubber Zodiac boats used to transport guests to the islands' rugged shorelines, and then take turns at the helm, cruising through the Galápagos like master navigators.
-Nothing quite compares to the singular thrill of zipping around these legendary islands and kids will return home with a sense of accomplishment and a Zodiac "driver’s license."
+Nothing quite compares to the singular thrill of zipping around these legendary islands and kids will return home with a sense of accomplishment and their very own Zodiac "driver’s license."

 Do a Plankton Tow in the Galápagos Marine Reserve